digiaonline/lumen-core/README.md

 Core module for the [Lumen PHP framework](http://lumen.laravel.com/).

+**NOTE**: Branch 5.2 is now using Lumen framework 5.2.
+Only bug fixes for 1.4.X should be tagged here.

 ## Requirements

-- PHP 5.4 or newer
+- PHP 5.6 or newer
 - [Composer](http://getcomposer.org)

 ## Contributing